-Tony looked at the ridiculous prop, then remembered seeing Jean legging it down the driveway and falling flat on her face in her platform heels.
+Tony looked at the ridiculous prop, then remembered seeing Jean legging it down the driveway in her platform heels.
 He remembered how Jean had always laughed at him with Andy; how she’d always chosen to take his side even though she never seemed to enjoy being a bully as much as he did.
-He looked back up at Dave, whom he’d never have suspected of doing something as hilariously cruel as this.
 Then, slowly, a smile began to creep across his face.
-The laughter started as splutters in his throat, but it didn’t stay there for very long.
-Dave, who’d obviously been reassured, began to laugh as well and soon they both exploded into fits of undignified giggles.
+He began to laugh silently, and Dave started laughing too.

-“You’re such an asshole,” Tony gasped, holding one hand to his face as he struggled to control the laughter.
-His parents had always taught him that laughing at other people’s misfortunes was wrong, but he couldn’t help himself.
-It just felt so... liberating.
+“You’re such an asshole,” Tony gasped between giggles, holding one hand to his face as he struggled to control the laughter.

 Jean was standing framed in the doorway behind Dave, holding a plastic crate in her arms.
-In a panic, Tony began to wonder how much she’d heard of their conversation, but he was sure she’d only just arrived.
+Tony had no idea how long she’d been standing there, but he would have guessed from her facial expression that she hadn’t heard their conversation.

 Dave looked over his shoulder and noticed her before turning back to Tony.

-“Don’t say anything,” he mouthed, wiping his eyes determinedly.
+“Don’t say anything,” he mouthed.
 Tony shook his head.

 “Well,” began Jean.
-“You know how Andy said that all his cameras went missing?
-And that they, um...”
-She cleared her throat.
-“They were in this box?”
+“You know how Andy said that all his cameras went missing?”

 As she knelt down to place the crate on the ground, Tony saw that her jeans and grey hoodie were finely dusted with soot.
-What was more, the plastic of the box was irregular and misshapen, as if it had been crushed but somehow not broken.
+What was more, the plastic of the box was irregular and misshapen, like the box had been crushed but somehow not broken.

-Jean plucked the lid off, which took some effort due to her long nails and the mutilated state of the box.
+Jean plucked the lid from the box, which took some effort due to her long nails and the mutilated state of the plastic.
 Tony and Dave peered inside and gasped.

-Inside the box was what Tony could only assume had once been Andy’s cameras, but what looked like a horribly mangled swamp of black partially-melted plastic.
-Some of the destroyed cameras had fused to the sides of the box and several had melded together, but none of them were even still vaguely recognisable as what they had once been; it would have taken a massively high temperature to reduce them to this state of ruin.
-Tony could smell the stench of burning plastic, but when he reached a hand into the crate the contents were ice-cold.
+Inside Jean’s box was what Tony could only assume had once been Andy’s cameras, but what looked like a horribly mangled mulch of black partially-melted plastic.
+Some of the destroyed cameras had fused to the sides of the box and several had melded together, but none of them were even still vaguely recognisable as what they had once been; Tony knew it would have taken a massively high temperature to reduce them to this state of ruin.
+He could smell the stench of burning plastic, but when he reached a hand into the crate the contents were ice-cold.
 He stared at Jean; so did Dave.

 “You know, to get back at Andy.”

-Jean frowned at him and shook her head, then put the lid back on the ruined box.
+Jean shook her head, then put the lid back on the ruined box.

 “I found them in the kitchen just now,” she said.
 “He made me help him look for them earlier and I swear they weren’t there the first time I looked.”